 Parameter negotiation in Full Feature Phase is done through Text requests and responses.
 Operational parameter negotiation MAY involve several Text request-response exchanges, which the initiator always starts, terminates, and uses the same Initiator Task Tag.
-The
+The initiator MUST indicate its intent to terminate the negotiation by setting the F bit to 1; the target sets the F bit to 1 on the last response.

-If the target responds to a Text request with the F bit set to 1 with a Text response with the F bit set to 0 , the initiator should keep sending the Text request (even empty) with the F bit set to 1, while it still wants to finish the negotiation, until it receives the Text response with the F bit set to 1.
+If the target responds to a Text request with the F bit set to 1 with a Text response with the F bit set to 0, the initiator should keep sending the Text request (even empty) with the F bit set to 1, while it still wants to finish the negotiation, until it receives the Text response with the F bit set to 1.
 Responding to a Text request with the F bit set to 1 with an empty (no key=value pairs) response with the F bit set to 0 is discouraged.